-A mother of six from the Muskoka region of Ontario, Canada suffered a serious anaphylactic reaction related to the gift of a poinsettia plant.
+A mother of six from the Muskoka region of Ontario, Canada suffered a serious anaphylactic reaction related to the gift of a poinsettia plant in December 2019.

-Michelle Blacklock tells Allergic Living that she knew she was allergic to latex, but had never before had a severe reaction.
+Michelle Blacklock told Allergic Living that she knew she was allergic to latex, but had never before had a severe reaction.

 Nor had she been advised that poinsettias are part of the same plant family as the natural rubber tree – and contain the same allergenic proteins.
 She certainly knows now, and wants to warn others with latex allergy of the perils of this traditional Christmas plant.

 In the following post, Blacklock explains how her reaction to the plant occurred, then progressed from frantic itching to feeling like she couldn’t breathe.
 Consistent with some anaphylaxis experiences, she also described to Allergic Living a “sense of doom” that something was very wrong.

 “It was really scary,” she said.
 “I feel like I would have been a goner if we had been 10 minutes farther up the highway, away from the hospital.”
 Following is her cautionary story of being taken by complete surprise by anaphylaxis.

 I nearly left my children and husband without a mother and wife right before Christmas.
 Our family had gone to my grandparents in Shelburne, Ontario, on Dec.
 22 for our family Christmas.
 My grandmother had bought several poinsettias as gifts for various family members.